![]() |

 Chicago

-Illinois, is embroidered and surrounds early Lake Michigan maps.
-The French
+and Illinois, is embroidered and surrounds early Lake Michigan maps.

-explorers used a faster way for the return part of their journey to the northern
+The French explorers used a faster way for the return part of their journey

 Il n'y auroit qu'une seignee a faire, coupant demye lieue de prairie seulement,